U.S. Gulf Coast refineries stumble as severe weather strikes the region

 Valero did not reply to a request for comment from Reuters.

-On Tuesday, a small crude distillation unit was shut at Exxon Mobil Corp’s XOM.N 502,500 barrel-per-day (bpd) Baton Rouge, Louisiana, refinery, according to Genscape.
+On Tuesday, a small crude distillation unit was shut at Exxon Mobil Corp’s XOM.N 502,500 barrel-per-day (bpd) Baton Rouge, Louisiana, refinery, for 30 days of planned work, according to two sources familiar with plant operations.

 “Weather is not impacting operations at Baton Rouge,” said Exxon spokeswoman Julie King.

-Rainfall totals this week in Baton Rouge have been about six inches with up to 10 inches falling in areas outside the city, according to Weather Underground.
+Rainfall totals this week in Baton Rouge have been about 6 inches with up to 10 inches falling in areas outside the city, according to Weather Underground.

 ((erwin.seba@thomsonreuters.com; +1 832 746 4269; Reuters Messaging: erwin.seba.thomsonreuters.com@reuters.net))